 “I changed from a regular backpack to an Osprey Sojourn 60 litres rolling backpack in 2013 and I absolutely love it.
 When I still used my regular backpack my back often hurt which is now a thing of the past.
 I am happy I made the change although my Osprey wasn't cheap.
 I have the Osprey Sojourn 60 litres in blue.” – Vanessa Schade

 “I love my Osprey.
-I have a backpack that's got the exact same layout as a suitcase.” – Jessica Acuna
+I have a backpack that has the exact same layout as a suitcase and it's my wheeled backpack for Europe travel both solo and with friends .” – Jessica Acuna

-“I have the Osprey Ariel 65 and it’s been used for long trips.
+“I have the Osprey women's travel backpack Ariel 65 and it’s been used for long trips as well as Osprey city breaks.
 It is a great bag with front access and lots of clever technology built in.
 The Osprey Aura is also a great design although there is no front entrance but I’d argue an even more comfortable bag to wear.” – Lucia Paone-Michael

-“I recommend a backpack with wheels!
-I took a back pack on my first trip and it killed my back and I hated it!
-A suitcase was a bit impractical especially in sandy, rural places etc, but one with wheels is the perfect combo and best thing I ever brought for travelling.
+“I recommend backpacks with wheels!
+I took a backpack on my first trip and it killed my back and I hated it!
+A suitcase was a bit impractical especially in sandy, rural places etc, but one with wheels is the perfect combo and the best thing I ever brought for travelling.
 I have a Caribee wheeled travel bag.”– Corinne Powell

 ”I recommend a Caribee wheely bag.
 I have one of these and am currently travelling with it through Bali, Thailand and Cambodia.
 I haven’t had to use the straps yet.” – Cara McGlue